Valley of the Jerte River: Spanish cherries and the Jurassic Period.

-Text 2016 © Kathelijne Bonne.
+© 2016 Kathelijne Bonne.

-Hordes of Madrileños then book an all-in formula: one day by bus to and fro to pick as many cherries as one can carry and to attend the 'feria de la cereza picota and cereceras', all kinds of activities and festivities related to the cherry-picking.
+Hordes of Madrilenes then book an all-in formula: one day by bus to and fro to pick as many cherries as one can carry and to attend the 'feria de la cereza picota and cereceras', all kinds of activities and festivities related to the cherry-picking.

 More interestingly, the Jerte runs along one of Spain's, and even Europe's largest geological fault lines, running all the way southeast to Alentejo in Portugal.

-This Alentejo-Plasencia fault was formed 200 million years ago at the start of the Jurassic Period.
-Before the Jurassic, Spain, or in fact Iberia, was part of the supercontinent Gondwana.
+This Alentejo-Plasencia fault formed 200 million years ago at the start of the Jurassic Period.
+Before, Spain, or more precisely, Iberia, was part of the supercontinent Gondwana.
 In this continent, Africa and South America lay next to each other, but it also comprised parts of Europe, including Iberia.
 In Jurassic times, a large rift zone developed between what is now South America, Northwest Africa and Iberia.
-In a rift zone, tectonic forces act in different directions, dragging along parts of continents, while a new ocean, in this case, the Atlantic, widens between them.
+In a rift zone, tectonic forces act in different directions, dragging along parts of continents.
+At the same time, a new ocean, in this case the Atlantic, widened between them.
 As such the separated continental 'blocks' became the continents that we now recognize on the world map.

 This whole continental break-up process was accompanied by enormous tensions on the Earth's crust.
 At some places, the crust ruptured and at such locations, fault lines formed.
-Some of these faults filled with magma.
 The Alentejo-Plasencia fault is one of the largest faults that formed during this process.

-A magmatic rock called dolerite can be found everywhere along the riverbed of the Jerte, as a silent witness to the prehistoric violence of nature.
+A magmatic rock called dolerite can be found everywhere along the riverbed of the Jerte, as a silent witness to the prehistoric violence.
 According to geologists, the fault line is still active and could sooner or later undergo an earthquake.
 Or in other words, tensions in the crust can be released along this fault, as any fault always remains a weak spot.
 Furthermore, rivers are more likely to carve their path along a zone of weakness and fractures, which is why many rivers run along faults, like the Jerte.

 The Valle del Jerte is best visited in June when it's cherry season.
 There is a microclimate so it is warm during the day and pleasantly cool and fresh in the late hours.
 From Madrid, the Valle del Jerte is reached by passing past Ávila, and over the Tornavacas mountain pass, after which the track winds down along several hairpin turns.
 This is the border between Castilla-Leon and Extremadura.